This post may contain affiliate links. Please read my disclosure policy.

 Baked Chicken Breasts Recipe | 1-Minute Video

-Baked Chicken Breast Ingredients:
+Baked Chicken Breast Ingredients

 To make this baked chicken breasts recipe, you will need:

-• Boneless, skinless chicken breasts: You can either purchase fresh chicken breasts (my preference) or frozen chicken breasts (which you will need to completely thaw before using).
+Boneless, skinless chicken breasts: You can either purchase fresh chicken breasts (my preference) or frozen chicken breasts (which you will need to completely thaw before using).
 Some chicken also comes pre-brined nowadays, in which case you can skip step one below.

-• Butter or olive oil: Your pick!
+Butter or olive oil: Your pick!
 I like the extra flavor that butter adds, but olive oil will also work well.

-• Kosher Salt: An essential ingredient in our brine, and we will also use salt to season the chicken before baking.
+Kosher Salt: An essential ingredient in our brine, and we will also use salt to season the chicken before baking.

-• Seasonings: I included an all-purpose blend of smoked paprika, garlic powder, salt and black pepper in the recipe below, which is super-simple and goes with just about anything.
+Seasonings: I included an all-purpose blend of smoked paprika, garlic powder, salt and black pepper in the recipe below, which is super-simple and goes with just about anything.
 But feel free to sub in any dry seasoning blend that you prefer.

 Also, if you bake chicken (or any other kind of baked proteins) regularly in the oven, I strongly having a cooking thermometer on hand too.
 It is the most foolproof way to ensure that your chicken is not over- or under-cooked, and works like a charm.
 I recommend either this:

-• Instant-read cooking thermometer (pictured below): which I have owned and used for years when cooking chicken, which retails for about $9.99 on Amazon.
+Instant-read cooking thermometer: which I have owned and used for years when cooking chicken, which currently retails for about $14 on Amazon.

-• Dual-probe wireless meat thermometer: which I also own and love because it can be used inside of a hot oven (especially helpful for baking steak, salmon and pork), which retails for about $24.99 on Amazon.
+Dual-probe wireless meat thermometer: which I also own and love because it can be used inside of a hot oven (especially helpful for baking steak, salmon and pork) plus it can either beep or send an alert to your cell phone, and currently retails for about $33 on Amazon.

 Alright, so here’s the secret!
 To make perfectly baked chicken bbrrreasts, you simply need to follow this 5-step acronym: B.B.R.R.R.

-1. Brine
+Brine

-2. Brush
+Brush

-3. Rub
+Rub

-4. Roast
+Roast

-5. Rest
+Rest

 Brine (Step 1): I’m telling you — this step is an absolute must for anytime you want to bake chicken breasts in the oven.
 Brining chicken is super-easy, it makes your chicken extra juicy, and best of all, it can be effectively done in just 15 minutes.
-Plus, if you brine chicken in lukewarm water, it also helps bring the chicken to room temperature, which makes for more even cooking.
-Win-win!

 When you’re ready to go, remove the chicken from the brine.
 Give it a good rinse it with cold water to wash off the salt, and then pat it dry with some paper towels.
 And voila — your chicken is officially brined.